 In order to keep unauthorized people from accessing data on a lost or stolen asset, state-of-the-art authorization measures should be set up.
-Organizations can make it harder for unauthorized people to get access by enforcing strong authentication: at least two authentication methods out of knowledge, ownership, and inherence are needed to gain access, e.g. a Password and an Authenticator Pin.
+Organizations can make it harder for unauthorized people to get access by enforcing strong authentication; at least two authentication methods out of knowledge, ownership, and inherence are needed to gain access, for example, a Password and an Authenticator Pin.

 Ideally access control policies are setup via the MDM uniformly across all devices.

 Encrypt all Data